ctrliq/ascender/README.md

 Reporting Issues
 ----------------

-- If you're experiencing a problem that you feel is a bug in Ascender or have ideas for improving Ascender, we encourage you to open an issue and share your feedback.
+- If you're experiencing a problem that you feel is a bug in Ascender or have ideas for improving Ascender, we encourage you to open a Github issue and share your feedback.